Travel through billions of years of history to one of the last true wilderness areas on Earth.

 With land travel in the North West involving long distances, seasonal flooding and varied conditions, be sure to check road and weather conditions on the Main Roads WA website and plan your food and fuel stops.

 The main hubs of Broome and Kununurra offer car hire.
 Search online for hire companies.

 Tag-along tours in the Kimberley are a great way for those with little four wheel drive experience to enjoy a big off-road adventure.

 A wide range of short and extended tours by land, air and sea also get you to the must-see wilderness wonders and reveal some hidden secrets along the way.

 The quick and incredibly scenic way to travel around is by private charter on the Kimberley Aerial Highway – a series of small airstrips connecting some of the region’s most iconic landscapes, station stays and wilderness retreats.

 You also have the option to hop on commercial flights between the regional airports of Broome, Derby, Tom Price, Newman, Karratha, Kununurra, Port Hedland, Munjina, Nanutarra, Northam and Sandfire.

 Hop aboard a luxury cruise liner or catamaran in Broome and indulge in all the modern comforts as you glide by some of the most striking coastal wilderness on Earth, from the world’s only horizontal waterfalls to the fishing and snorkelling paradise of the Buccaneer Archipelago.

 Search for cruise operators.

-The major hubs of the Kimberley and the Pilbara can be easily accessed on a budget too, with Greyhound Australia offering hop-on-hop-off coach passes.
+The major hubs of the Kimberley and the Pilbara can be easily accessed on a budget too.
+Search for coach tours online.